-On balance, taking into account that Revolut needs to take an appropriate line between protecting against fraud and not unduly hindering legitimate transactions, and also considering the value of this payment, and given what Revolut knew about the destination of the payment, I think that the circumstances should have led Revolut to consider that Miss C was at heightened risk of financial harm from fraud.
+Given what Revolut knew about the destination of the payment, I think that the circumstances should have led Revolut to consider that Mr F was at heightened risk of financial harm from fraud.
+And there are other relevant factors at play here too.